lbl-srg/obc/specification/source/codeGeneration.rst

 Various examples of CDL converted to CXF can be found at https://github.com/lbl-srg/modelica-json/tree/master/test/FromModelica.

+As shown in :numref:`fig_cod_exp`, the CXF representation has been used to translate a CDL sequence into different target BAS such as Automted Logic Corporation WebCTRL (CXF translated into ALC Eikon), Tridium Niagara, IEC 61131-10 programming logic controller (`CDL-PLC <https://github.com/lbl-srg/cdl-plc>`_) and Normal framework (CXF translated into JavaScript using `Modelica Translator <https://github.com/normalframework/obc>`_).

 The simplified JSON representation of a CDL sequence must be compliant with the corresponding JSON Schema.
 A JSON Schema describes the data format and file structure, lists the required or optional properties, and sets limitations on values such as